-Designing Your Perfect Greenhouse: Choosing the Right Color, Foundation and Glazing
+Designing a Perfect Greenhouse: Choosing the Right Color, Foundation

 When buying a new greenhouse, the big news is that whatever you choose, it is never big enough because as gardeners we know how to expand our production to fill our space.
 That is when my last greenhouse was 16' x 20' and I grew citrus trees in central beds, trays and trays of starter plants on suspended shelves, strawberries in rain troughs sitting on brackets attached to the walls, tomatoes in beds along the inside walls and cucumbers climbing a trellis to the really high roof.